-Inventory turnover ratio is one of the important metrics that tells a business of its performance.
-It is very essential to have at least a yearly analysis of your inventory turnover ratio and direct your operations accordingly.
+Inventory turnover ratio is one of the important metrics that tell a business of its performance.
+It is essential to have at least a yearly analysis of your inventory turnover ratio and direct your operations accordingly.
+Here’s everything you need to calculate inventory turnover ratio and how to increase it easily.

 What is inventory turnover ratio?